Feed the Kitty: Plot

-Marc Anthony, unaware that the kitten has escaped, can only watch in horror as his owner mixes the cookie batter, rolls out the dough, cuts it into shapes and places the cookies in the oven.
-At each phase of the process, the poor dog becomes increasingly distressed until he finally collapses in tears, literally crying a puddle of tears in the back yard.
-His mistress comes out a short time later and, believing he is crying over being disciplined, lets him back inside and tells him he has been punished enough.
+Marc, unaware that the kitten has escaped, can only watch in horror as his owner mixes the cookie batter, rolls out the dough, cuts it into shapes and places the cookies in the oven.
+Fearing her dead, Marc becomes increasingly distressed until he finally breaks down.
+His mistress, thinking he is crying over being disciplined, lets him back inside and tells him he has been punished enough.
 She attempts to console him by giving him a cookie in the shape of a cat.
-Stunned, Marc takes the cookie and places it on his back where the kitten had slept earlier, then collapses and bawls uncontrollably.
+Stunned, Marc takes the cookie and places it on his back where the kitten had slept earlier as he continues to cry.

 The kitten then walks up and meows at him.
-Marc Anthony, immediately overjoyed to see his friend alive, picks the kitten up and kisses her, then suddenly realizes that his owner is watching.
+Marc, immediately overjoyed to see his friend alive, picks the kitten up and kisses her, then suddenly realizes that his owner is watching.
 He vainly tries to disguise the kitten like he did earlier, but then begs at his mistress's feet.
 To his surprise, she allows him to keep the kitten, sternly telling him that the kitten is completely his responsibility.
 At this realization, the dog once again wags his finger at her, but melts as the kitten plays with it and purrs at him.
 She climbs onto his back and settles in for a nap, and he tucks her in using his fur as a blanket.